-- Sesame-flavored eggplant soup – Eggplants fried until golden brown in sesame oil are served in piping-hot konbu stock soup flavored with red Mizo.
+- Sesame-flavored eggplant soup – Eggplants fried until golden brown in sesame oil are serving in piping-hot konbu stock soup flavored with red Mizo.

 - Shojin salad with peanut-flavored tofu dressing – This creamy peanut, lemon, and tofu dressing is a great way to enhance the taste of fresh vegetables, such as lettuce leaves, Japanese cucumber, avocado, tomato, and boiled asparagus.

 - Soybean and seaweed salad with lemon-miso dressing – A softened boiled soybeans with seaweeds in a lemon-miso dressing is so delicious and tasty.

 - Carrot, cucumber and celery salad with a miso dip – Miso, a fermented soybean paste, is one of Japan’s most traditional seasonings.
 It is found in white, light and dark brown or slightly red, which is most commonly used in miso soup but can also add a rich flavor to dips and dressings.